 I Introduction to Project Agreements

 Central to any project financing are the project agreements or project documents – the contractual arrangements of the borrower for the development, construction, operation and maintenance of the underlying project.
 Depending on the status and type of the project, project agreements may include construction contracts, supply agreements, operation and maintenance agreements and offtake agreements, among others.
-It is imperative for lenders to understand, evaluate and preserve the project agreements because (1) they are the primary components of the project's value throughout the life of the project; (2) they form the basis for credit extensions under the credit facility (whether during construction in the form of construction loans and letters of credit to support the borrower's performance obligations under the project agreements or during operation in the form of working capital loans and letters of credit for similar support); and (3) lenders receive a security interest in them as part of the non-recourse financing structure.
+It is imperative for lenders to understand, evaluate and preserve the project agreements because: (1) they are the primary components of the project's value throughout the life of the project; (2) they form the basis for credit extensions under the credit facility (whether during construction in the form of construction loans and letters of credit to support the borrower's performance obligations under the project agreements or during operation in the form of working capital loans and letters of credit for similar support); and (3) lenders receive a security interest in them as part of the non-recourse financing structure.

 Unlike other secured lending transactions, the value in a project financing is the revenue stream from the project more so than the value of the physical assets themselves.
 To a lender, maintaining the project as a going concern, and therefore maintaining the contractual rights and relationships that allow the project to be built (on time and on budget) and to operate, both during the term of the facility and in the event of foreclosure, is a key element of any transaction.

 Further, the obligations of the borrower under the project agreements create the basis for certain credit facilities and extensions.
-For example, under many project agreements, since the borrower is not an otherwise creditworthy entity, the borrower may be required to provide performance security to its counterparties.
+For example, under many project agreements, because the borrower is not an otherwise creditworthy entity, the borrower may be required to provide performance security to its counterparties.
 In lieu of providing cash security, the borrower will look to lenders for a letter of credit facility pursuant to which lenders will issue required letters of credit to the project counterparties as beneficiaries thereunder.
 For projects under construction, the construction contracts will contain key milestones and conditions to payments and, by extension, draws under the credit facility.
 Consequently, it is important for lenders to understand the terms of such project agreements and ensure that such agreements are not amended or otherwise modified, including through change orders during construction, without their consent.

-Given the importance of timely construction of the project (on budget and in accordance with the performance parameters established in the underlying construction contract), the project's continued operation, and the non-recourse nature of project financings, lenders typically require a grant of a security interest in all project contracts of the borrower as part of the collateral package.
+Given the importance of timely construction of the project (on budget and in accordance with the performance parameters established in the underlying construction contract), the project's continued operation, and the non-recourse nature of project financings, lenders typically require a grant of a security interest in all project agreements of the borrower as part of the collateral package.
 As a result, in the event of a foreclosure on the assets of the borrower, lenders (though their agent or another designee) are able to take assignment of project agreements.
 For that assignment upon foreclosure to be effective in practice, lenders must understand whether the project agreements permit such assignment and, most importantly in the cases of material agreements, they must seek contractual privity with counterparties to receive those counterparties' prior consent to any foreclosure action and to negotiate any interim rights for the lenders (or their agent or another designee) to step in and cure defaults prior to exercising the last-ditch option to foreclose.

 For lenders, evaluating and preserving the project agreement structure and mitigating possible risks associated therewith is addressed through due diligence, the finance documents with the borrower and, in many cases, with direct agreements with the applicable project counterparties.
 These are not mutually exclusive options and lenders do, and should, use them in combination with each other.